steffenskov/Dapper.DDD.Repository/README.md

 	public string Username { get; set; }
 	public string Password { get; set; }
 	public string?
-Description { get; set; } // If you're not using the new nullability feature, just remove the questionmark public DateTime DateCreated { get; private init; } // private init because of the database default constraint - we don't want to ever change this property in code.
+Description { get; set; } // If you're not using the new nullability feature, just remove the questionmark public DateTime DateCreated { get; } // No setter because of the database default constraint - we don't want to ever change this property in code.
 }
 ```